iHeard that you only need sun protection if it is a hot, sunny day. Is this true?"

 UV radiation can also penetrate some clouds and may even be more intense due to reflection off the clouds, meaning sun damage is still possible on overcast days.
 But we can’t feel UV until the damage has been done, so how do we know when we need to protect ourselves?

 The UV Index and the sun protection times are tools you can use to know when to protect yourself from UV radiation.
 They tell you the UV level and the times of day that you need to be SunSmart.
 Sun protection times can be found on the free SunSmart app and are issued by the Bureau of Meteorology when the UV Index is forecast to reach 3 or above.
-At that level, five forms of sun protection are recommended: Slip on clothing, Slop on SPF 30 or higher, broad-spectrum, water-resistant sunscreen, Slap on a broad-brimmed hat, Seek shade and Slide on sunglasses.
+At that level, five forms of sun protection are recommended: Slip on clothing, Slop on SPF50 or SPF50+ broad-spectrum, water-resistant sunscreen,

-Remember that the UV changes based on your location (in Australia, it increases the further north you go), so if you’re travelling you can change your location in the app to check whether the UV and sun protection times are different from your home location.
+Remember that the UV changes based on your location.
+In Australia, it increases the further north you go, so if you’re travelling you can change your location in the app to check whether the UV and sun protection times are different from your home location.

 Learn more here.